didi2424/TF-Object-Detection-API-GPU-Windows-WSL/README.md

 ### 3. Config And Training

 Okay for now you have a labelmap.pbtxt and .record file from previous notebook. from pretrained model that you download in notebook 1, you need configuration the pipeline.config and save into your Workspace Directory. after you have your pipeline.config inside Workspace Directory.
-Let's Rock your GPU 💃💃💃, Train your Costum Dataset, Costum Models with Powerfull GPU Engine.
+Let's Rock your GPU 💃💃💃, Train your Costum Dataset and Costum Models with Powerfull GPU Engine.

 ### 4. Test Object Detection